 I love this simple tutorial for how to melt crayons to make your own unique crayons.
 While we are using this as a fun way to make an Easter Bunny crayon craft to go into baskets, you could use the same technique for any holiday with any mold.

-I found the Easter Bunny Silicone mold at my local Michael’s and used a 40% off coupon to buy it.
+You can get your own Easter Bunny Silicone mold at Amazon.
 You could easily use any Easter themed mold for this craft, or as I mentioned above, use this tutorial for how to melt crayon to make them for any holiday or season.

 Just make sure you pick a mold that will create crayons small enough to fit in your Easter Eggs.
 (Helpful Hint: Be sure to get the silicone molds and not the plastic candy molds.
 The silicone molds can go in the oven.)

 My kids would go crazy for this Emoji silicone mold.
 I getting this for next year!!

 Next step, peel the wrappers off of the crayons.
 This is the longest and most tedious part.
 Then break up your crayons into small pieces that fit inside the mold.
 We broke each crayon into about 5 small pieces.